-Before connecting the NANO3 to a computer, you must turn it off.
 Connect it to a computer using the supplied USB cable or any other standard USB-A to mini-USB cable.
-The NANO3 flight computer will be identified automatically and a new removable storage device will be indicated.
-The name of the device will be NANO3<SERIALNUMBER>.
+The NANO flight computer will be identified automatically and a new removable storage device will be shown.
+The name of the device will be NANO3\<SERIALNUMBER>.